hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 ERROR - The command  is not known.
 ````

+The `ssh public` command extracts the public key required top configure
+an SSH client:

 ````
 >ssh
 ERROR - The command  is not known.
 ````

-## Client Authentication keys
+If a script is being used to automate this process, the best practice is for the
+script to first generate a random nonce and request that the private key file
+be extracted encrypted under the nonce which can be discarded after the key is
+successfully installed.
+[Not currently supported.]

+## Configuring authentication entries on hosts and clients

-The `ssh auth` command updates mesh key entries in the `authorized_keys`
+The `ssh merge client`  command is run on a host to update mesh key entries
-file using information from the specified mesh portal.
+in the `authorized_keys` file using information from the specified mesh portal.

 For example, if the `authorized_keys` file has an entry for Alice's Mesh profile
 (`alice@example.com.mm--ssss`), the corresponding profile is fetched and the